Chrispresso/GridWorld/README.md

 There may be a need to load from a checkpoint if your computer crashes or you wish to continue training from a certain point in time.
 For this you can specify `--load-checkpoint /path/to/checkpoint.tar`.

-### Saving stats
+### Saving Stats

 This is only needed if you have specified a frequency to save [stats](#stats).
 You can give a new location with `--save-stats /path/to/stats_to_create.csv`.

+### Running Within Unity

+There may be a time where you want to tweak behavior of the game without rebuilding.
+It's easy to do if you run the game within Unity.
+By specifying `--run-in-unity` you can do that.
+Have the Unity environment up and then you will be prompted to press `play` within Unity once Python has created the environment.

+### Changing Speed of the Environment

+It's possible that you might want to run the game within Unity and slow it down.
+By default the training happens as quickly as possible, but when you are testing, you may want to slow the actual game speed to see what is going on.
+You can specify `--time-between-decisions 0.5` and there will be 0.5 seconds between each decision that is made (roughly).
+This works both in Unity and within the prebuild binaries.

 ### Examples

 `grid_world.py --train` will begin training with the default config file.<br>
 `grid_world.py --test "C:\users\chris\documents\checkpoints\checkpoint_20000.tar"` will test the agent loaded from that checkpoint with the default config file.
 `grid_world.py --train -c "C:\users\chris\documents\custom_setting.config" --load-checkpoint "C:\users\chris\documents\checkpoints\checkpoint_20000.tar"` will begin training from the specified checkpoint and using the custom config file.<br>
-`grid_world.py --train -c "C:\users\chris\documents\custom_setting.config" --save-checkpoint "C:\users\chris\documents\new_checkpoints" --save-stats "C:\users\chris\documents\custom_setting.csv"` will begin training with a custom config file, saving checkpoints to a folder which will be created, and saving stats under a file which will also be created.
+`grid_world.py --train -c "C:\users\chris\documents\custom_setting.config" --save-checkpoint "C:\users\chris\documents\new_checkpoints" --save-stats "C:\users\chris\documents\custom_setting.csv"` will begin training with a custom config file, saving checkpoints to a folder which will be created, and saving stats under a file which will also be created.<br>
+`grid_world.py --train --run-in-unity` will begin training with all default parameters and will run within Unity.<br>
+`grid_world.py --test "C:\users\chris\documents\checkpoints\checkpoint_20000.tar" --run-in-unity` will begin testing an saved checkpoint within Unity.<br>